 Of course, rest is a big part of summer but it is also a great time to consider doing some work or learning, especially with university summers being around 3 months long!
 Voluntary work will look amazing on your CV when you start applying for jobs after your studies, you can learn valuable life skills and meet a variety of different people through your volunteering.
 Volunteering is also extremely rewarding and you will feel like you are doing something worthwhile.

-Getting a paid job is also beneficial, not only will you earn some extra money which will help towards funding your studies and giving you slightly more disposable income but you will also learn some valuable skills like teamwork, communication skills, organisation and time management, these are all skills that employers will look for once you start applying for jobs after university.
+Getting a paid job is also beneficial, not only will you earn some extra money which will help towards funding your studies and giving you slightly more disposable income but you will also learn some valuable skills like teamwork, public speaking skills, organisation and time management, these are all skills that employers will look for once you start applying for jobs after university.

 Summer is a great time of the year, the weather is usually slightly better and you have the chance to take a well-needed break.
 However, it is also important to get ahead to prevent stress when it comes to September.